dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 > "If you can't be first in a category, set up a new category yo ucan be first in."

+If you didn't get into the prospects mind first, don't give up hope.

+When you launch a new product, the first question to ask yourself is not "How is this new product better than the competition?" but "First what?".
+In other words, what category is the new product first in?

+For example, Charles Schwab didn't open a better brokerage firm.
+He opened the first *discount broker*.

+Prospects are on the defensive when it comes to brands; forget brand, think categories.
+Prospects have an open mind when it comes to categories.
+Everyone is interested in what's new, few are interested in what's better.

 ## 3. THe Law of the Mind